 See the example below, the folder ID is the character chain following folders/ in the URL, the Folder Path is /Test.

 The audit is optional and purely informative.
+It consumes the Cloudiway license.
 You do not have to run it, unless you wish to see how many files and folders you have in the source drive.

 Cloudiway’s Audit tool builds a list of all Google Drive IDs and their respective owners, as well as the file location.
 It also detects Google Drive folders that are heavily shared and that are de facto good candidates for being migrated to SharePoint Online.